Diffuse Alveolar Hemorrhage

 Symptoms and Signs of Diffuse Alveolar Hemorrhage

 Symptoms and signs of milder diffuse alveolar hemorrhage are dyspnea, cough, and fever.
-Hemoptysis is common but may be absent in up to one third of patients.
-Most patients have anemia and ongoing bleeding, leading to a reduced hematocrit.
+Hemoptysis is common but may be absent in up to one-third of patients (1).
+Some patients can have anemia upon presentation, but ongoing bleeding will lead to a further reduction in the hematocrit.
 Many patients present with acute respiratory failure, sometimes leading to death.

 Pearls & Pitfalls

-Other manifestations depend on the underlying disorder (eg, diastolic murmur in patients with mitral stenosis).
+Other manifestations depend on the underlying disorder (eg, diastolic murmur in patients with mitral stenosis, purpura in patients with ANCA-associated vasculitis).

 Diagnosis of Diffuse Alveolar Hemorrhage